smartdevicelink/sdl_server/README.md

 ## SDL Server

 The SmartDeviceLink (SDL) server handles authentication, data collection, and basic configurations for SDL connected vehicles.
-In general these tasks are accomplished using JSON documents called [Policy Tables](https://github.com/smartdevicelink/sdl_server/wiki/Policies) which are used configure how SDL ecosystem will behave with each other.
-The [Policy Tables](https://github.com/smartdevicelink/sdl_server/wiki/Policies) are configured by the SDL server and then downloaded by the other SDL components ([Android](https://github.com/smartdevicelink/sdl_android), [iOS](https://github.com/smartdevicelink/sdl_ios), [Core](https://github.com/smartdevicelink/sdl_core)).
-The SDL server's backend API handles these types of requests and can be easily extended to handle more.
-Configuration of Policy Tables, or any other data, can be done using the SDL server's front-end GUI.
+In general, these tasks are accomplished using JSON documents called Policy Tables, which the [SDL Core component](https://github.com/smartdevicelink/sdl_core) uses to validate messaging with connected applications.
+The Policy Tables are configured on the SDL server, downloaded through the SDL Proxy and passed along to [SDL Core](https://github.com/smartdevicelink/sdl_core).

-**tl;dr**

-Javascript backend and front-end used for authentication and data collection for SDL devices.

 ## Current Status